 - Gaia's Vengeance: The Earth was terrified by the fact that her children could survive her after they killed her, and called for the other planets to destroy humanity after her death.
 According to the angel actually type:Venus, Gaia didn't mind humans killing her, it was the outliving part that terrified it.

-- Half-Human Hybrid: A-rays, humans engineered to cross with other species, like tigers and bears and oh my.
+- Half-Human Hybrid: A-rays, humans engineered to cross with other species, like lions, and tigers, and bears, oh my.
 Liners are just as engineered, being merely a subset of A-ray that happens to look more human.
 Both are designed to survive in the harsh world of Over Count 1999, to breathe the toxic, Grain-infused air and to eat food concentrated to levels that are toxic to normal human beings.

 - Humans Are Survivors: The main reason why Gaia sent the other planets against us - she was apparently utterly terrified of humanity being able to survive without her.

 - Kaiju: Technically, this is what the Aristoteles are: bizarre giant monsters that appear out of nowhere to destroy all civilization.

 - Last of His Kind: Godo is the last human in the world, possessing none of the special abilities that the evolved peoples have.
 Even the Liners are a subspecies of the A-rays, which merely happen to look the most human.
 Godo's death against Type-Saturn marks the end of the original human race in the Land of Steel.

 - Meta Origin: The Earth's death has resulted in the abundance of poisonous Grain/Ether fairly obviously renamed mana, released from Gaia's decomposition, or "space dust", which has amazing energy density.
 Users of Grain can unleash amazing amounts of energy, and this results in conventional warfare becoming obsolete.
 One of the normal A-rays can apparently unleash force equivalent to that of a nuclear bomb by herself.
 She happens to look like an angel as well.
 The Aristoteles are the Ultimate Beings of their planets, essentially representations of their planets, and thus have the most Grain.
 They are absurdly powerful in a world where humans are walking nuclear bombs.